AugustineJeong/The-Bluffing-Game-App/README.md

 The spy is given five options (ex.
 Student, Pilot, Chef, Doctor, Cashier), which includes the identity of other players, at the start of the game to help them narrow down their choices.

 As such, there is no time limit for this game.
 Players can choose to vote for a spy at any time.
+(At any point during the game, the players may say "I vote 'Player A' as the spy.)
 If the majority of the players correctly vote for the right spy, the spy loses the game.
-The spy can also choose to guess the other players' identity at any given time, as long as it is before the voting process has started (In other words, as soon as a player says "let's vote", and everyone starts voting for the spy, the spy can no longer make a guess).
+The spy can also choose to guess the other players' identity at any given time, as long as it is before a majority decision has been formed.
 If the spy correctly guesses the identity of other players, the spy wins.

 Unless a majority opinion is not formed, the players can only vote once.
 A spy can also only guess other players' identity once.
 If the players mistakenly vote someone who is not a spy as a spy, the spy automatically wins.
 Likewise, if the spy mistakenly guesses a wrong identity, the spy automatically loses.